 In 2019, the Denver Bandits became part of the initial season for the Women's National Football Conference (WNFC).

-In the pre-pandemic year 2019, Denver International Airport had the 5th highest number of passengers in the U.S. with 61 million.
+In the pre-pandemic year 2019, DIA had the 5th highest number of passengers in the U.S., with 61 million.

-At the end of January 2020, the B-Cycle program in Denver announced it would cease operations.
-The city planned to seek new contractors to run a bike-share program starting mid-2020.
+At the end of January 2020, B-Cycle announced it would cease operations.
+The city announced plans to seek new contractors for a bike-share program.

 On September 21, 2020, the N Line to Commerce City and Thornton opened.

-According to the 2020 United States census, the racial composition of Denver was recorded.
+According to the 2020 United States census, this document contains the racial composition of Denver.

 According to the 2020 census, the City and County of Denver contained 715,522 people and 301,501 households.

-In 2020, during the George Floyd protests, the Stapleton neighborhood was renamed Central Park due to Stapleton's racism and Klan membership.
+In 2020, neighborhood residents changed the Stapleton neighborhood name to Central Park due to Stapleton's racism.

-In 2021, Denver International Airport was the 3rd busiest airport in the world with 58.8 million passengers.
+In 2021, DIA was the 3rd busiest airport in the world with 58.8 million passengers.

 In the 2021 winter season, Denver began the month of December without any snowfall for the first time in history.